 -

 Combustion of Hydrocarbons: Hydrocarbons, such as methane (CH₄) and propane (C₃H₈), undergo combustion when burned in the presence of oxygen.
 This process breaks covalent bonds and releases energy in the form of heat and light.
-For example, the combustion of methane:
+To give you an idea, the combustion of methane:

 CH₄(g) + 2 O₂(g) → CO₂(g) + 2 H₂O(g)The C-H and O=O bonds are broken, and new C=O and O-H bonds are formed.